Hyper3D/hyper3d.github.io/download.md

 Standalone JS Package
 ---------------------

-Single-file JS bundle will be available at [GitHub](https://github.com/Hyper3D/hyper3d/releases).
+Single-file JS bundle can be downloaded at [GitHub releases page](https://github.com/Hyper3D/hyper3d/releases).

 Use it like this: